Metropolitano (Lima)

 Metropolitano is a bus rapid transit system serving the city of Lima, Peru.
 Its construction began in the year 2006.

 History

 The origins of the Metropolitano go back to the Lima Bus project, which was planned and proposed during the administration of former mayor Alberto Andrade Carmona.

 Its construction began in the year 2006 during Luis Castañeda Lossio's first period as Mayor of Lima.

-It was put into service on July 28, 2010, during the second term of former mayor Luis Castañeda.
+Service commenced on July 28, 2010, during the second term of former mayor Luis Castañeda.